What is the Chinatown Bridge Monument?

 There was a Chinatown right next to the river until 1955, but too many Santa Cruzans have forgotten or perhaps never learned this chapter of our local history.
 Learning or remembering our past is a key part of realizing Santa Cruz’s vision of a healthy, welcoming and fun San Lorenzo River that connects our diverse community to nature and that’s recognized as an attractive and desirable destination for recreation and reflection.

-Along with informing local residents and visitors about Chinatown history, the Chinatown Bridge Project will beautify the Santa Cruz Riverwalk — the City park that surrounds the lower San Lorenzo River and connect us with this historic river that was the reason Santa Cruz initially formed as a community beginning in the 1780’s.
-The project will also be a reminder of those who lived in Chinatown and the ways they contributed to and shaped this town, our region and even California.
+Along with informing local residents and visitors about Chinatown history, the Chinatown Bridge Project beautifies the Santa Cruz Riverwalk — the City park that surrounds the lower San Lorenzo River and connects us with this historic river that was the reason Santa Cruz initially formed as a community beginning in the 1780’s.
+The project serves as a reminder of those who lived in Chinatown and the ways they contributed to and shaped this town, our region and even California.
 They faced fierce discrimination, including an active anti-Chinese movement, yet endured that harsh treatment and made positive contributions to Santa Cruz.

-The project includes the City of Santa Cruz formal naming of the pedestrian bridge as the Chinatown Bridge and the creation of a public art piece that consists of a yellowish gold non-traditional Chinese-style gate made of concrete, with a twenty-four-foot water dragon, covered with mosaic tiles, atop the gate.
+The project included the City of Santa Cruz formally naming the pedestrian bridge as the Chinatown Bridge and the creation of a public art piece that consists of a yellowish gold non-traditional Chinese-style gate made of concrete, with a twenty-four-foot water dragon, covered with mosaic tiles, atop the gate.

 Two local artists have built a work of public art that includes a modified traditional arch with a mosaic water dragon at the apex.
 Tom Ralston of Tom Ralston Concrete built the gate and community artist-art teacher Kathleen Crocetti is the lead designer and creator for the water dragon, which is associated with rivers and holds significance in Chinese culture.
 Additional artists and contributors include Michael Corcoran, Sean Monaghan, Tony Armor of DayOne Solar, Geoffrey Dunn and Sandy Lydon.